Airport Services Centre, Level 3, T1 International Terminal.

 - The Airside Vehicle Control Handbook (AVCH) includes legislative requirements, authority to use airside, authority to drive airside, rules for driving airside, the points system, approved training officers and radio procedures at Sydney Airport.

-- The airside driving pocketbook is a quick reference guide that explains the main rules which apply to all drivers operating airside.
+- The Sydeny Airport Airside Driving Pocket Book is a quick reference guide that explains the main rules which apply to all drivers operating airside.
 This should be read in conjunction with the airside vehicle control handbook.